Joelle Cadrain (She/Her)

 Registered Dietitian (Regina Location)

-Riegann McAuley (She/Her)
+Riegann McAuley (She/They)

 Registered Dietitian, SOS Certified